 In It to Win It: Generating Your Action Plan to Finish Early

-This workshop provides the roadmap for your research process over the next seven weeks.
+This workshop provides the roadmap for your research process over the next five weeks.
 We will discuss strategies for making steady progress on your project and revisit the resources available to you on campus.
 You will leave with a concrete timeline for completing your project and the toolkit to move from your current draft to a successful final product.

 Staying Inspired: Letting Your Lit Review Sing